What Does VIN Mean?

 What Information Does Your VIN Reveal?

-- The car's complete accident and damage history reveals whether it has been involved in minor collisions or major crashes that could impact its safety and performance.
+Accident and Damage History: Shows whether the car has been involved in minor or major crashes that could affect safety or performance.

-- The odometer records for each owner help you spot if the mileage has been rolled back.
-This ensures that you are not purchasing a car that has been driven significantly more than its advertised mileage.
+The Odometer Records: Helps you detect mileage rollbacks so you’re not purchasing a car that has been driven significantly more than its advertised mileage.

-- Flood damage records and insurance claims, which are especially important since many cars exported from the United States may have been affected by hurricanes or flooding.
+Flood Damage Records: These records matter a lot, especially since some cars coming from the United States may have been damaged by hurricanes or floods.

-- The vehicle’s salvage report indicates if it was ever declared a total loss by insurers, which can warn you that you may soon face significant issues with the mechanic.
+The Vehicle’s Salvage Report: Shows if the car was ever declared a total loss by insurers.
+This can warn you that you may soon face significant issues with the mechanic.

 A professional VIN verification typically costs between ₦6,000 and ₦25,000 for a comprehensive report.
 This is a small investment compared to the potential financial risks of buying an imported car without proper checks.

 Finding your VIN might seem straightforward, but knowing all possible locations can save you time and help verify authenticity.
-Here are the nine most common places to look:
+Here are the 7 most common places to look:

 Dashboard (Driver's Side)